Kevin4Markey/DEMS/README.md

 Why use DLMS?

-It is very secure - most Linux systems and macOS systems are inherently secure - in addition DEMS requires zero network connectivity.
+It is very secure - most Linux systems and macOS systems are inherently secure - in addition DLMS requires zero network connectivity.

 DLMS is incredibly fast, with no loading or GUI for the processor to render.
 This makes for a very fast and responsive application.